Pennsylvania police say an escaped killer has stolen a van and shaved his facial hair

 Prosecutors say Cavalcante stabbed his then-girlfriend in front of her two young children to stop her from telling police that he was wanted for a separate homicide in his home country of Brazil, the outlet reported.

-Just days after his conviction, Cavalcante made his daylight escape from the jail's yard.
+Just days after his conviction, Cavalcante made his daylight escape from the prison's yard.
 A prison tower guard on duty at the time was later fired.

 Late last week, Cavalcante was spotted near Longwood Gardens, a popular outdoor attraction about an hour's drive from Philadelphia, but police failed to capture him.